liusylab/NIPT-human-genetics/README.md

   -L, --align-file-list=FILE   BAM/CRAM files list, one file per row.
   -R, --reference FILE         Input reference fasta file.

-  -m, --min-af=float           Setting prior precision of MAF and skip uneffective caller positions.
+  -m, --min-af=float           Setting prior precision of MAF and skip ineffective caller positions,
-                               Usually you can set it to be min(0.001, 100/x), x is the number of input BAM files.[min(0.001, 100/x)].
-In generally, you don't have to worry about this parameter.
+                               a typical approach involves setting it to min(0.001, 100/x), where x represents the number of input BAM files [min(0.001, 100/x)].
+In most cases, users need not be overly concerned about this parameter, as it is generally handled automatically by the program.
   -q, --mapq=INT               Only include reads with mapping quality >= INT.
 [10] -B, --batch-count=INT        INT simples per batchfile.
 [200] -t, --thread=INT             Number of threads.
 [4]